DragunWF/Cookie-Clicker-Bot/README.md

 ## Contact

-If you want to contact me about suggestions or problems with this project, you can contact me via discord.
+If you want to contact me about suggestions or bugs to report with this project, you can contact me via discord.
 My discord tag is **DragonWF#9321**.